b-wagn/hypercube-hashsig-parameters/README.md

 Disclaimer: This not meant to be used in production, parameters have not been audited and are just estimates.

 ## Generating a Table
-You can generate a table with some interesting combinations of parameters via
+You can generate a table with some interesting combinations of parameters for key lifetime `2^26` via
 ```
 python3 table.py
 ```